Determined Admission Arrangements 2023/2024

-Shoeburyness High School is an Academy and it is its own admissions authority.
 These arrangements are in line with government legislation and guidance (School Admissions Code 2021) and are designed to ensure there is a fair, clear and reasonable admissions procedure for all applicants and to help guide parents through the application process.
 These arrangements apply to all admissions, including in-year admissions.
+Students wishing to apply mid-year for a selective place may do so, if any remain unfilled.
+As part of the application process, they would be expected to undertake a set of CSSE papers prepared and marked by Shoeburyness High School staff, if not having already sat the test in Year 6.
+Those with scores over 303 will be admitted once a place becomes available.

-If at the closing date for applications there are not enough places for all those who have expressed a wish to have their child admitted to a community school; places will be allocated using the admission criteria as below.
-This will not apply to children with a statement of special educational needs (SEN) or Education, Health and Care (EHC) plans as the plan/ statement names the school and therefore the child must be admitted to the named school.
+If at the closing date for applications there are not enough places for all those who have expressed a wish to have their child admitted to a community school, places will be allocated using the admission criteria as set out below.
+This will not apply to children with a statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) plans as the plan/statement names the school and therefore the child must be admitted to the named school.
 The admission criteria are listed below by the school with explanatory notes following:

 - Looked After Children and previously Looked After Children

-- Up to 31 students can be granted preferential admission on the basis of their performance in the selection test procedure organised by the Consortium of Selective Schools in Essex.
+- Up to 31 students granted preferential admission on the basis of their performance in the selection test procedure organised by the Consortium of Selective Schools in Essex (those with scores of 303 and above) and whose normal place of residence lies within the priority area (see map below)

-- If any selective places remain unfilled, the Governors should consider whether any of the remaining applicants who took the selection tests are eligible to be awarded a borderline selective place.
-In doing so, preference will be given to those students with the highest scores in order of merit (298 or above).
+- If any selective places remain unfilled, the Governors should consider whether any of the remaining applicants who took the selection tests are eligible to be awarded a borderline selective place (scores of 295 to 303) and whose normal place of residence lies within the priority area (see map below)

-- Students who live in the catchment area served by the school and who have an older sibling attending the school.
+- Students who live in the catchment area who have a sibling attending the school

-- Students who live outside the catchment area served by the school and who have an older sibling attending the school.
+- Students who live outside the catchment area who have a sibling attending the school

-(For all criteria and additional information please see explanatory notes and catchment map below)
+(For all criteria, catchment area map and additional information please see explanatory notes and catchment map below)

 Students in public care and children that were previously in public care (including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted)